A preconditioned difference of convex functions algorithm with extrapolation and line search: Introduction

 Compared to the existing works, our contributions are as follows.
-The main contributions are a concise, lightweight non-monotone line search mechanism and a new adaptive update strategy for the extrapolation parameter.
+The main contributions are a concise {non-monotone line search mechanism \cite{ferreira2024boosted} and a new adaptive update strategy for the extrapolation parameter.
 The line search completely determines the extrapolation parameter.
 Inspired by \cite{Artacho2018, ArtachoSIAM,ferreira2024boosted}, we employ the aggressive non-monotone line search, where the starting point for line search is generated by the preconditioned and extrapolated DCA, instead of using the previous iteration \cite{Artacho2018,ArtachoSIAM}.
 The aggressive non-monotone line search \cite[Example 4]{ferreira2024boosted} can not only relax stringent descent requirements, but can also obtain an extra step.
 The proposed framework enhances pDCAe by integrating these two accelerating methods.
-Specifically, the non-monotone line search strategy provides global guidance for local extrapolation parameter update.
+Specifically, the non-monotone line search strategy provides global guidance for local extrapolation parameter updates.
 We refer to \cite[NLSA]{ZhangHongchao} \cite[Algorithm 1]{lu2019nonmonotone} \cite[Section 4]{Dai2002} for the traditional non-monotone line search strategy.
 Moreover, given the limited existing work that combines these approaches, our comparative analysis demonstrates distinct advantages over existing methods.
-Compared to adaptive linear search methods \cite[Algorithm 1]{yang2024proximal} that require the solving of auxiliary subproblems, our approach eliminates computational overhead while preserving the core efficiency of pDCAe.
+Compared to adaptive linear search methods \cite[Algorithm 1]{yang2024proximal}, which require solving auxiliary subproblems, our approach eliminates computational overhead while preserving the core efficiency of pDCAe.

-Furthermore, we introduce a line search framework for the case $g_1$ being non-smooth under new and mild conditions with a global convergence guarantee, which is not covered by the line search framework \cite{ArtachoSIAM}.
+Furthermore, we introduce a line search framework for the case where $g_1$ is non-smooth, providing a global convergence guarantee that is not covered by the line search framework \cite{ArtachoSIAM}.
 In \cite{ArtachoSIAM}, only the case $g_2$ is non-smooth, and $g_1$ with Lipschitz gradient is discussed to ensure the existence of descent directions.